JiggityMaggotKetamynes/Chips/Equity&Curious.md

 ## What convinced you to apply to Y Combinator?
 Did someone encourage you to apply?
 Have you been to any YC events?

-I started a business that I took as far as I could before the business opporuntity dried up.
+I started a business that I took as far as I could before the business opporuntity went away.
 I am extremely intrested in trying again, and YC seems like it is the best environment to take what I have already learned from hands on experience and build on it, and collaborate with my good friend Chris.

 YC was sugested by a friend at MIT who knew several YC founders, he thought that our project would apeal to YC.